About the service

 Referrals accepted from:

-A & E, AHPs, Carers/family, CMHTs, Consultants, GP staff, GPs, Health visitors, Hospital staff, Local authority staff, Midwives, Patients(self-referral)
+A & E, AHPs, Carers/family, CMHTs, Consultants, GP staff, GPs, Health visitors, Hospital staff, Local authority staff, Midwives, Other NHS services, Other Trust services, Patients(self-referral)

 Anyone of any age group who has: